m-sadlowski/dziennik-diety/to_do.md

 # To - do
-2. odpalic program na linux - 2gi laptop
+1. odpalic program na linux - 2gi laptop  ; Dziala
-3. uzupelnic readme/ instrukcja uruchamiania + co jest potrzebne zeby dzialal + jakie pakiety dodatkowe